 Horse drawn carriages during the Japanese occupation, WW2

-HF: The article, World War Two – 1945 BAAG report – transport and fuel supplies in occupied HK, states in the section Motor Bus Services that post Sept 1942 most buses had been removed from HK.
+HF: Our article, World War Two – 1945 BAAG report – transport and fuel supplies in occupied HK, states in the section Motor Bus Services that post Sept 1942 most buses had been removed from HK.
 Not surprisingly other forms of road transport were revived.
 And our article, HK Industry during World War Two – Transport, contains an extract from a book by Cheng Po Hung about horse-drawn carriages.

 Fung Chi Ming has researched these and come up with the following newspaper reports.